acautin/distributed-state-example/README.md

 distributed-state-example
 =========================

-Small example showing how to keep a backup of the state of a gen_server to restore it in case of process/node failure.
+Small example showing how to keep a backup of the state of a gen_server in a remote node.